This is a new service – your feedback will help us to improve it.

 Complete

-The Government consulted on its proposals to implement this recommendation in its Fire Safety Consultation (carried out in 2020).
-The Government responded to the consultation in 2021 (link).
+In 2020 the then Government consulted on its proposals to implement this recommendation in its Fire Safety Consultation and responded to the consultation in 2021 (link).

-On 18 May 2022 the Government laid regulations under Article 24 of the Regulatory Reform (Fire Safety) Order 2005 to implement this recommendation.
+On 18 May 2022, regulations were laid under Article 24 of the Regulatory Reform (Fire Safety) Order 2005 to implement this recommendation.
 The Fire Safety (England) Regulations 2022 came into force on 23 January 2023.

 Under the Regulations, the responsible person for a high-rise residential building must prepare a plan for each floor of the building.
 This plan should show, alongside the layout of the relevant floor, the location of all lifts and main fire-fighting equipment for the building.
 Where the layout for two or more floors are identical, the responsible person can produce a single plan (as long as they clearly indicate the floors to which that plan relates).
 The responsible person must send these plans electronically to their local fire and rescue service.